strebuh/crypto_currencies_models/README.md

 2. `testdf` **by Phd.
 Rafał Woźniak, Phd**

-In sake of performing analysis and selecting the right pair of crypto currencies several functions which became influential part of this project.
-The main function compares each pair of currencies available on www.coinmarketcap.com at selected time span.
+In sake of performing analysis and selecting the right pair of crypto currencies several functions were written which became influential part of this project.
+The main two functions are **get_cointegration_table** and **find_cointegration2**.
+The functions let compare each pair of currencies available on www.coinmarketcap.com at selected time span.
 It performs cointegration test of non-stationary time series to identify pairs of currencies that may be cointegrated, and which are `I(1)`.
 Exact verification must be done comparing ADF test results from time series function output, with Dickey-Fuller cointegration table selecting appropriate number of observations and regressors of linear combination.

 The table below shows the results of cointegration analysis made in loop for **log closing prices**  of each pair of currencies available on the website, based on 365 observations (in sample) prior to mid June 2020.